emanuel-sol/AstroBlocks/README.md

 # AstroBlocks: A Private Blockchain Application

-I created AstroBlocks to demonstrate my familiarity with the fundamentals concepts of a Blockchain platform.
+I created AstroBlocks to demonstrate my familiarity with the fundamental concepts of a Blockchain platform.

 ## What problem does AstroBlocks solve?